 Warning Signs of Spiritual Abuse or Religious Abuse

-Some of the wrongdoings people suffer at the hands of religious or spiritual systems/people are severe to the extent that the term “negative experience” and legitimately qualify as abuse.
+Some of the wrongdoings people suffer at the hands of religious or spiritual systems/people are severe to the extent that the term “negative experience” fails to address the magnitude of injury.
+In these cases, often the injury legitimately qualifies as abuse.
 Here are some warning signs that you may be in a spiritually or religiously abusive situation:

 - No room for differences of opinion on convictions